akashsonowal/gpu-programming/README.md

 Thread blocks are scheduled to run on available SMs.
 This is done by scheduler.

 Each SM executes one block at a time.
 Each block is divided into warps.
 Warps of a thread blocks are handled concurrently.

+Device Memory: Grid scope.....available to all threads in all blocks......cudaMalloc is dynamic memory allocation......for static memory allocation use __device__ int sum = 0;